 Public sector positions will typically have the highest level of requirements as government agencies usually need to meet heavy requirements and restrictions when choosing people for their security and protective services jobs.
 No matter what, this is still a career choice where education and experience can translate into increased opportunities and higher salaries.

 What Are the Different Degree Types for Security and Protective Services?

-Because of the broad nature of security and protective services, it’s possible to obtain a degree of every level in the field.
+Because of the broad nature of security and protective services, it’s possible to obtain an online degree of every level in the field.
 It’s also possible to obtain graduate degrees in other fields by starting with an undergraduate degree in security and protective services.